 If you start blogging on one of these platforms, the cost to start your blog is $0.

-However, I DON’T recommend using a free blogging platform if you ever want to make money from your blog.
+However, I DON’T recommend using a free blogging platform like the ones listed above, if you ever want to make money from your blog.

 If you just want to blog as a hobby or creative outlet, then go for it.